Curriculum and Concentrations

 Define what areas of study you would like to pursue, and build toward completing your concentrations.
 You are also able to take courses from other university departments including the University of Chicago Law School and Harris School of Public Policy.

-Effective Leadership (required Curriculum Component)
+LEAD (required Curriculum Component)

 Option To Take Course Across Booth Programs